JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 ### UtilityAIAngleToVector3XZSearchCriterion

-The Vector3 XZ angle search criterion can be used to score and filter based on the the node angle on the xz-plane compared to the given `angle_to_direction_vector`.
+The Vector3 XZ angle search criterion can be used to score and filter based on the angle on the xz-plane between the search space node direction (`-global_transform.basis.z`) compared to the given `angle_to_direction_vector`.

 #### Properties